 Sagittarius, the archer, is one of the oldest and largest constellations in the sky.
 It is an image of the mythical centaur - half man, half horse - bow drawn and aimed at the heart of the scorpion.
 There are two centaurs in the sky, one on each side of the Milky Way, facing each other.
 Opposite Sagittarius, straddling the southern cross (Crux), is the constellation Centaurus, which represents the centaur Chiron, the wise and benevolent tutor of Apollo, an association often wrongly attributed to Sagittarius.
 The true mythology behind Sagittarius appears to be a blending of ancient Babylonian and Greek traditions.
 The original Babylonian image was of the two headed centaur god, Nergal, while the Greeks connected the constellation with a Satyr (half man, half goat) by the name of Crotus, a master archer who lived with the muses.

-Both centaurs appear to have the killer instinct.
+Both celestial centaurs appear to have the killer instinct.
 As Sagittarius prepares to send an arrow through the heart of Scorpius, the scorpion, Centaurus is in the process of skewering Lupus, the wolf, with a spear.
 If you happen to be below about 20 degrees north latitude, you can go outside in the summer and see both centaurs at once, facing each other across the great hazy divide of the Milky Way.

 Some modern star charts show Sagittarius as a teapot.
 I have no idea why.

 Alpha Sagittarii is named Rukbat Alrami, Arabic for knee of the archer.
-This is one of the not-so-rare instances where the Alpha star is not the brightest star in the constellation.
-And this one isn't even close.
+This is one of the not-so-rare instances where the Alpha star is not the brightest star in the constellation - and this one isn't even close.
 With a magnitude of 3.97, there are no less than 14 stars in the constellation that are brighter.
 When Johann Bayer allotted the stars their Greek alphabetic designations back in 1602, he normally named them in order of brightness, or occasionally by priority of position, but when he came to Sagittarius, he seemed to throw the rule book out the window.
-Rukbat Alrami is a B8 blue dwarf, 170 light years away.
+Rukbat Alrami is a B8 blue/white main sequence star, 170 light years away.